makersacademy/acebook-node-template/README.md

   although we had a large amount of 'Nice to Have' functions that were in the timeline.

-  The project is hosted live at [acebook.cool](acebook.cool).
+  The project is hosted live at [acebook.cool](https://www.acebook.cool/)).
 The version hosted is from a forked repo due to potential code conflicts - link below.

 ## **Tools used in this Project**